diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 9. FALCON Unzip stage 4 (unzip_stage_4)
 10. FALCON Unzip stage 5 (unzip_stage_5)

-The workflow should now be in the "Runnable" state.
+All the stages of the workflow should now be in the "Runnable" state.
 Before running, make sure to save your workflow changes (including input specification) by selecting `Workflow Actions` and selecting `Update workflow with changes`.
 This will make it easier to modify and relaunch the workflow should any failures occur.
 Finally, click `Run as Analysis...` to launch the workflow.

 ![Remember to save your workflow configuration by clicking "Update Workflow with Changes"](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/WorkflowUpdateWithChanges.png)
 ![Click the Run as Analysis button to launch the workflow.](https://raw.githubusercontent.com/VGP/vgp-assembly/master/tutorials/images/RunAsAnalysisGo.png)